santoshraj88/santoshraj88/README.md

 ## 🚀 About Me

-- 💻 Full-stack web developer with expertise in modern JavaScript frameworks
-- 🎯 Focused on creating clean, scalable, and maintainable code
-- 🌱 Continuously learning and exploring new technologies
-- 🤝 Open to collaboration on innovative projects
-- 📍 Based in [Your Location]
+I am Santosh Kumar, Full-stack web developer working with front-end and back-end tools to build clean and responsive websites.
+I focus on creating clear, easy-to-use, and responsive pages that work smoothly on all devices.
+I enjoy learning new technologies and collaborating on projects that help me grow as a developer.

 ---